-This legislation demands that in all medical locations where isolated power is installed – defined as Group 2 and Group 5 by BS 7671 – power for life supporting equipment must be restored within 0.5 s of a power interruption.
+This legislation demands that in all medical locations where an isolated power supply is installed – defined as Group 2 and Group 5 by BS 7671 – power for life-supporting equipment must be restored within 0.5 s of a power interruption.
 It also states that “Certain microprocessor controlled equipment may require a no-break power supply”.

-A UPS system from a reputable supplier can successfully deliver the no-break power capability demanded by the legislation, while also protecting all the sensitive medical, IT and communications equipment from the dangers of supply power disturbances during normal mains operation.
+Uninterruptible power supplies from a reputable UPS supplier can successfully deliver the no-break power capability demanded by the legislation, while also protecting all the sensitive medical, IT and communications equipment from the dangers of supply power disturbances during normal mains operation.
 However, a power cut lasting for several hours or more rather than just a few seconds is always possible and must be allowed for.

-This means that a power solution that is truly resilient and sufficient for a medical centre’s needs should comprise a UPS and standby generator working in partnership with one another.
-The UPS system provides the power filtering and no-break capability, then if the power blackout duration starts to threaten the UPS battery autonomy, the UPS can signal the generator to start, and allow it sufficient time to come on-line and synchronise smoothly.
+This means that a backup power supply solution that is truly resilient and sufficient for a medical centre’s needs should comprise an uninterruptible power supply and standby generator working in partnership with one another.
+The UPS system provides the power filtering and no-break capability, then if the power outage duration starts to threaten the UPS battery autonomy, the UPS power supplies can signal the standby generator to start, and allow it sufficient time to come on-line and synchronise smoothly.

-Kohler Uninterruptible Power Ltd can supply integrated UPS-generator packages that meet the particular needs of each user; we ensure that the UPS and generator products are not only correctly specified as independent parts, but also configured to work smoothly with one another as a complete standby power solution.
+KOHLER Uninterruptible Power Ltd can supply integrated UPS generator packages that meet the particular needs of each user; we ensure that the UPS power supplies and generator products are not only correctly specified as independent parts, but also configured to work smoothly with one another as a complete backup power supply solution.